 A Brief History

-Kickstart Arts grew out of the Tasmanian Trades and Labor Council’s Arts In Working Life Program established in Tasmania in 1992, directed by Jock MacQueenie.
+Kickstart Arts grew out of an Arts In Working Life Program established in Tasmania in 1992, directed by Jock MacQueenie.

-This laid the foundations for the Company’s innovative partnership process that brought together traditionally antagonistic groups: employers, workers and unions, in a spirit of creativity.
+This laid the foundations for the Company’s innovative partnership process that brings together diverse groups and organisations from the private, community, education, health and public sectors in a spirit of creativity.

 During this five-year period, Jock led a broad range of Tasmanian artists to champion the use of good quality and innovative art-making in a community context: a focus that has remained a defining feature of the Company.